RunXPS/forage-quantium/README.md

 # Reflection
 I found this program very fun, even if it was fairly simplistic.
 I look forward to working with pandas more

-Also, I hope to be able to finish 'task6' sometime in the future.